tom-sheldrake/ClassificationSegmentationCorrelation/CODE/Version1/README.md

-User instructions can eb found in each of the "User-Input..." files
+User instructions can eb found in each of the "User Input - ... .R" files